EVERSE-ResearchSoftware/RSQKit/pages/rs_quality/fair.md

 - general-purporse software repositories - [GitHub][github] and [GitLab][gitlab]
 - programming language-specific software repositories - [PyPi][pypi] (for Python) and [CRAN][cran] (for R)
 - software registries  - [BioTools][biotools] (for biosciences) and [Awesome Research Software Registries][awesome-rs-registries], providing a list of research software registries (by country, organisation, domain and programming language) where research software can be registered to help promote its discovery

+### Persistent identifiers

+Unique persistent identifiers, such as Digital Object Identifiers (DOIs) provided by Zenodo, FigShare and similar digital archiving services, and commits/tags/releases used by GitHub and similar code sharing platforms, help with findability and accessibility of your software, and can help you get credit for your work by providing citeable references.

 The table below provides a summary of how different tools and practices help with the FAIR software principles.